etiennebacher/conductor/docs/articles/first-tour.md

     text = "This popover is displayed in the center of the screen."
   )$
   step(
-    el = "#mybutton",
     "This is a button",
     "This button has no purpose.
-Its only goal is to serve as support for demo."
+Its only goal is to serve as support for demo.", "#mybutton"
   )$
   step(
-    el = ".to-highlight",
+    ".to-highlight",
     title = "This is some text",
     text = "Only the first p tag is highlighted."
   )
 ```

+!> If the arguments in `$step()` are unnamed, they should follow the order "title", "text", "el".

 ## Call the conductor